Forms of almost homogeneous varieties over perfect fields: Introduction

 Two descent data $\rho_1,\rho_2\colon \Gamma \to \Aut(G)$ on an algebraic group $G$ are called \emph{equivalent} if there exists an algebraic group automorphism $\psi \in \Aut_{\k}(G)$ such that $\rho_{2,\gamma}=\psi \circ \rho_{1,\gamma} \circ \psi^{-1}$, for all $\gamma \in \Gamma$, in which case they correspond to isomorphic $k$-forms of $G$.
 If furthermore $\psi=\inn_g$ is an inner algebraic group automorphism, then $\rho_1$ and $\rho_2$ are called \emph{strongly equivalent}.
 Also, if $\rho$ is a descent datum on $G$ and if there exists a locally constant map $c\colon\Gamma \to G(\k)$ (for the Krull topology on $\Gamma$) such that $\rho_c:=\inn_c \circ \rho$ is a descent datum on $G$, then $\rho_c$ is called an \emph{inner twist} of $\rho$.
 Note that the relation of being inner twists defines an equivalence relation on the set of descent data on $G$.

-Our first main result (Proposition \ref{prop:A}) gives a criterion to determine when a given homogeneous space $G/H$ admits a $(k,F)$-form, and our second main result (Theorem \ref{th:B}) describes the possible obstruction to the existence of a $(k,F)$-form for $G/H$ when changing the $k$-form $F$ of $G$ inside its equivalence class for the relation of being inner twists.
+The two main results of this section are Proposition \ref{prop:A}, which gives a criterion to determine when a given homogeneous space $G/H$ admits a $(k,F)$-form, and Theorem \ref{th:B}, which describes the possible obstruction to the existence of a $(k,F)$-form for $G/H$ when changing the $k$-form $F$ of $G$ inside its equivalence class for the relation of being inner twists.
+The proofs of these two results are detailed in \S~\ref{sec:Existence of forms}.
+The first result is proven by a straightforward calculation.
+As for the Theorem~\ref{th:B}, the first part is a special case of a result of Borovoi and Gagliardi (see \cite[Theorem~1.6]{BG21}).
+We include a direct proof in the case of homogeneous spaces, relying only on Proposition~\ref{prop:A}.
+First of all, this gives an explicit instance of Borovoi and Gagliardi's result, and it also allows us to give a self-contained presentation.

 \begin{proposition} \emph{(\S~\ref{sec:Existence of forms})} Let $G$ be a connected linear algebraic group over $\k$, and let $F$ be a $k$-form of $G$ corresponding to the descent datum $\rho$ on $G$.
 Let $H \subseteq G$ be an algebraic subgroup.
 The homogeneous space $X=G/H$ admits a $(k,F)$-form if and only if there exists a locally constant map $t\colon \Gamma \to G(\k)$ such that \begin{enumerate} \item $\rho_\gamma(H)=t_\gamma H t_\gamma^{-1}$ for all $\gamma\in\Gamma$; and \item $t_{\gamma_1 \gamma_2}\in \rho_{\gamma_1}(t_{\gamma_2}) t_{\gamma_1} H$ for all $\gamma_1,\gamma_2 \in\Gamma$. \end{enumerate} If \ref{item1-prop:A}-\ref{item2-prop:A} are satisfied, then a $(G,\rho)$-equivariant descent datum on $X$ is given by